MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-high-availability-and-disaster-recovery/alwayson-availability-group.md

 Deploy (install) an Always On Availability Group (AG) in your Skype for Business Server deployment.

-How you deploy an AG depends on whether you are deploying it in a new pool, an existing pool that uses mirroring, or an existing pool that currently has no high availability for the Back End database.
+How you deploy an AG depends on whether you're deploying it in a new pool, an existing pool that uses mirroring, or an existing pool that currently has no high availability for the Back End database.

 > [!NOTE]
 > Using an AG with a Persistent Chat Server role is not supported.